Shake Shack: IPO and continued expansion

 In November 2016, the first Houston, Texas, location opened inside the Galleria; by March 2017, another opened inside Daikin Park in Downtown Houston, with another to open there in August 2019, the 5th overall in the city.
 The city's 3rd opened at Rice Village in March 2018.
 By December, the city's 4th opened in Montrose district.
 In mid-December 2016, Delaware opened its first in Newark.
 In February 2017, the first Michigan location was opened in downtown Detroit.
 A second Michigan location in Troy opened on October 25, 2017.
 On May 10, 2017, Shake Shack opened their first Kentucky location at The Summit at Fritz Farm in Lexington.
 That June, the company announced a location would open in Charlotte, North Carolina, in late 2017, becoming the first Shake Shack in the Carolinas.
 California's 5 locations were all in L.A.
 County, until the 6th had opened in San Diego on October 20, 2017 at Westfield UTC.
 The other San Diego location opened in Mission Valley in late 2017, as did a South Bay location in El Segundo in October.

 They expanded into Japan in 2015, opening their first store in Tokyo.
-In 2018, they opened another store in Umeda Osaka.
+In 2018, they opened another store in Umeda, Osaka.
 As of 2024, they operate 14 stores.

 It first opened in June 2016 near Gangnam Station in Korea.
 As of 2024, the number of stores has been expanded to 26.

 On June 7, 2018, Shake Shack opened their first Ohio location inside Orange Village in East Cleveland, Ohio.
 More Cleveland area locations would open soon after including an outlet inside the Cleveland Hopkins International Airport main concourse.
 These were followed by a Seattle location—the company's first in the Pacific Northwest—that opened in October 2018 with long lines.
 Shake Shack expanded into the Seattle suburbs over the following years and had four locations by late 2023 with a fifth planned.

+In July 2018, Shake Shack announced its expansion to the Philippines through a franchise partnership with the Rustan Group of Companies, via its subsidiary Stores Specialists Inc. The first store in the country opened in Bonifacio Global City in Taguig, Metro Manila, on May 10, 2019.